 New to the podcast universe, the ClimateReady Podcast features interviews and segments on emerging trends in the intersection of climate and water.
 Experts in policy, engineering, finance, and other sectors will provide cutting-edge perspectives and narratives on climate adaptation challenges and opportunities.
-The podcast is available on iTunes and directly through the Knowledge Platform site.
+The podcast is available on iTunes, SoundCloud, and directly through the Knowledge Platform site.
 Check back often for new episodes or subscribe using the links provided.

 In the inaugural episode of the ClimateReady Podcast, we interview Doug Parsons, host of the America Adapts Podcast.
 We discuss the challenges and opportunities in communicating adaptation issues to diverse audiences.
 The conversation turns to some key concepts in adaptation/mitigation fields, laying the groundwork for future episodes.